Evyatar108/dhcs192/README.md

 ```bash
 unzip stanford-corenlp-full-2018-10-05.zip
 ```
+If you want to use the available webcrawlers- download chromedriver with the version of your chrome and place it in the project's directory

 ## Usage
 Move to the project's directory and run the stanford corenlp server using the command